maydayv7/dotfiles/README.md

 ---

-You can navigate to the `README`'s present in the various directories to know more about them
+You can navigate to the `README`s present in the various directories to know more about them

 <details>
 <summary><b>Changelog</b></summary>